FEATURED ON THE LISTED GUIDE

 While exploring dark, dimly lit caverns might not be on your weekend to-do list, the natural beauty of some of BC’s caves might convince you to reconsider.

-One of British Columbia’s most famous destinations makes a strong case for a quick getaway, especially since it reopens for the 2018 season this weekend.
+One of British Columbia’s most famous destinations makes a strong case for a quick getaway, especially since it is expected to re-open this May.

-Located in the Coquihalla Canyon Provincial Park in Hope, a once expansive railway has been converted into a breathtaking trail for explorers, locals, and tourists alike.
+Located in the Coquihalla Canyon Provincial Park in Hope, the Othello Tunnels were once an expansive railway has been converted into a breathtaking trail for explorers, locals, and tourists alike.

 Originally created to connect the Kootenays with the southern coast of BC, the now park highlights the Kettle Valley Railway that passes through the canyon and five tunnels, built in the early 1910s.

-The Othello Tunnels will be available starting Friday, May 18 in the morning.
-Be sure to bring your cameras and flashlights, as well as adequate footwear for the hike.
+When the tunnels are officially open, be sure to bring your cameras and flashlights, as well as adequate footwear for the hike.
 There is no swimming allowed in the park – the beach area is very rocky and the river is unsafe due to rapid water currents.
+Parking tends to fill up quickly so be sure to head out early!